-4.5.
-Texture clustering and synthesis
+4.5 Phase 3: texture clustering and synthesis

-After Phase 2 of sketch pursuit is finished, the lattice $\Lambda{\text{tex}}$ for textures is available.
-The k-mean clustering method is employed to divide $\Lambda{\text{tex}}$ into homogeneous texture regions.
-First the histograms of the filters within a local window (e.g. $7 \times 7$ pixels) are computed.
-For example, if 7 filters are used and there are 7 bins for each histogram, then there is a 49-dimensional feature vector for each pixel.
-These feature vectors are then clustered into different regions.
-In the current implementation, a small number (5-7) of small derivative filters are used for characterizing textures.
+After Phase 2 is finished, we have the lattice Λ{tex} for textures.
+We use k-mean clustering method to divide Λ{tex} into homogeneous texture regions.
+We first compute the histograms of the derivative filters within a local window (e.g. 7×7 pixels).
+For example, if we use 7 filters and if 7 bins are used for each histogram, then totally we have a 49-dimensional feature vector for each pixel.
+We then cluster these feature vectors into different regions.
+In our current implementation, we use a small number (5-7) of small derivative filters for characterizing textures.
+After clustering Λ{tex} into texture regions, we then synthesize textures in these regions by matching the corresponding histograms of filter responses.